aruntheja-3/Ansible-Practice/README.md

 A couple disclaimers:

-<ul>Some Linux knowledge is necessary to complete this tutorial</ul>
+Some Linux knowledge is necessary to complete this tutorial

-<ul>Ubuntu 14.04 is being used here.
-Ubuntu 16 will require different package installations</ul>
+Ubuntu 14.04 is being used here.
+Ubuntu 16 will require different package installations ⋅⋅* Unordered sub-list.